EVP Artificial Intelligence Innovation Program (AIIP)

 Program Details

-• Access to end-user AI tools such as ChatGPT Enterprise, Microsoft CoPilot, and Google Duet and AI services including AWS Bedrock, Azure OpenAI, and Google Vertex.
+• Access end-user AI tools such as AI Sandbox and ChatGPT Edu, development tools including OpenAI Codex and Claude Code, and AI providers including AWS, OpenAI, and Google.

-• Up to $15,000 in funding for a 6 month experiment or pilot.
+• Up to $15,000 in funding for a 6-month experiment or pilot.

 • An opportunity to showcase key learnings and AI innovations to administrative leadership.

-First round pilots
+First round pilots (2025)

 AI for Administrative Learning Resources